|Club Name:||Club Home Brew|

-WHAT: A place for homebrewers to create recipes, record the process of their brews, and share comments with eachtoher.
+WHAT: A place for homebrewers to create recipes, record the process of their brews, and share comments with each other.

 WHERE: Beer knows no boundaries.

 WHY: When trying to find beer calculators combined with a social network related to home brewing, I had a difficult time.
 I found this free script that hopefully I can add to.
-(Perhaps add a live chat room and/or message board)
+I brewed often from 2008-2011 and had about 75 recipes on here.
+Sadly I lost my database and had no backup, and am starting fresh in May of 2016.

 WHO: Anybody that loves or thinks they might love homebrewing.
 Contact us here to signup!